 French Women Are Not Easy

-All around the world, if you tell anyone that you’re French, you WILL hear the first knob trying to speak French and say “Voulez vous coucher avec moi, ce soir” meaning, a classy: “Do you want to sleep with me tonight?”
+All around the world, if you tell anyone that you’re French, you WILL hear guys trying to speak French and say “Voulez vous coucher avec moi, ce soir” meaning, a classy: “Do you want to sleep with me tonight?”
 That does NOT help swooning the French ladies.
-And we might fake a smile, tilt our head and be like, “Oh, well done!” but French women have heard that 1,000 times so this trick doesn’t work….often.
+And we might fake a smile, tilt our head and be like, “Oh, well done!” but French women have heard that 1,000 times so this trick doesn’t work....often.

 “Ecureuil” is a good start (GOOD LUCK, IT’S THE HARDEST FRENCH WORD TO PRONOUNCE - French are sadists).

 Again, guys, berets & staches are a thing of the past, only our grandfathers still proudly wear them while playing Petanque.
 That being said, we do wear a certain amount of striped clothes, and we might jump in excitement every time we see/smell/hear the word/ BAGUETTE.
 I mean come on, baguettes are delicious, and the smell of fresh baguette in the morning might be the best thing to wake up to, and be honest, I look goddamn gorgeous in that striped shirt.

 I have myself teared up a little bit (out of joy), not once but twice, at the mention of “baguette”.
 Jeff laughed at me, I was proud and a little emotional.
 Kinda when you hear your anthem away from home, but, erm, with bread.
 I came across a mini baguette last weekend, and tears of cuteness were shed, not gonna lie.

 (Jeff here, this did happen, it was pathetically cute.)

 We like to think that we’re brutally honest, proud (disputably) and we don’t sugarcoat things.
 But mostly, yeah, I guess French people can come off rude.

 We’re just being sarcastic mostly.
 Apart from the time we’re honest, I mean.